HackYourFuture-CPH/HTML-CSS/Pre-course/readme.md

 - [Learn the CSS Box Model by Building a Rothko Painting](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-the-css-box-model-by-building-a-rothko-painting)
 - [Learn CSS Flexbox by Building a Photo Gallery](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-css-flexbox-by-building-a-photo-gallery)

-Learning the CSS Box Model and Flexbox will give you a very good basis to deal with any styling or layout challenge.
+Learning the CSS Box Model and Flexbox will give you very good foundational knowledge to deal with any styling or layout challenge.

 <br>